 |SHS HOME CURRENT EVENTS PUBLIC HEALTH NOTICES STUDENT HEALTH 101 ONLINE MAGAZINE SERVICES REFERRALS & RESOURCES RESEARCH & REPORTS RESOURCES FOR FACULTY/STAFF SEXUAL ASSAULT PREVENTION ABOUT US DOWNLOAD FORMS||

 How Do I Get Started In Accessing Mental Health Counseling Services?

 Visit our health centers on either campus during operational hours (click on SHS Home tab for days/hours) to obtain, and/or submit a Student Psychological Services Intake Packet.
 You can also download this packet from our website at: www.santarosa.edu/for_students/student-services/student-health-services/download-forms/forms/sps-intake-packet.pdf.

 Students experiencing a psychiatric or medical emergency should call 911 or go to an emergency room.
-If you are in crisis and need immediate attention, please stop by our offices any time we are open and clearly let the staff know that you would like to be seen right away.
+If you are in an urgent (non-emergency) situation, please stop by our offices any time we are open and clearly let the staff know that you would like to be seen right away.

 Student Psychological Services (SPS) is a program designed to serve SRJC students who are experiencing stress or other emotional difficulties.
 Frequently, these difficulties affect a students academic performance or their ability to function effectively in social, academic, or work settings.
 To assist students in overcoming these challenges, we offer individual, couples, and group therapy to SRJC students that are enrolled in credit courses.
 Overall, we provide more than 2000 counseling hours each year for students on the Santa Rosa and Petaluma campuses.